psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "What curse?"

 "Ah, *that* has brought the wind against the mist!
-I was thinking so! "
+I was thinking so!"

 "What curse?"

-"You are the man that was the Sin-Eater over there? "
+"You are the man that was the Sin-Eater over there?"

 "Ay."